Rockfella/ErgoAnnotation/README.md

 # ErgoAnnotation
 ErgoAnnotation is a tool meant to increase the speed and precision in which video annotations can be produced.
 The annotations can be used for risk assessments and machine learning or other purposes.

-In addition annotations, there are a few import functions:
+In addition, there are a few import functions:
 1. ActiPass import, enables the user to visualise the ActiPass data and can overlay video.
 2. EMG-data import and synchronization